sopherapps/lilly/README.md

 ## ToDo

-- [ ] Set up the abstract methods structure
+- [x] Set up the abstract methods structure
+- [x] Set up the CLI to generate an app
+- [x] Set up the CLI to generate a service
+- [ ] Make repository public
+- [ ] Package it and publish it
 - [ ] Add some out-of-the-box base data sources e.g.
   - [ ] SqlAlchemy
   - [ ] Redis